kedacore/keda-docs/content/docs/2.2/scalers/aws-cloudwatch.md

 **Pod identity based authentication:**

-- `podIdentity.provider` needs to be set to either `aws-kiam` or `aws-eks` on the `TriggerAuthentication` and the pod/service account must be configured correctly for your pod identity provider.
+- `podIdentity.provider` - Needs to be set to either `aws-kiam` or `aws-eks` on the `TriggerAuthentication` and the pod/service account must be configured correctly for your pod identity provider.

 **Role based authentication:**

-- `awsRoleArn` - Amazon Resource Names (ARNs) uniquely identify AWS resource
+- `awsRoleArn` - Amazon Resource Names (ARNs) uniquely identify AWS resource.

 **Credential based authentication:**

-- `awsAccessKeyID` - Id of the user
+- `awsAccessKeyID` - Id of the user.
-- `awsSecretAccessKey` - Access key for the user to authenticate with
+- `awsSecretAccessKey` - Access key for the user to authenticate with.

 The user will need access to read data from AWS CloudWatch.